deetron101/basic-neural-net/README.md

 # basic-neural-net

-A visualization of some neural nets using Python, Vue3/Vite and d3.js
+A visualization of some neural nets using Python, FastAPI & Vue3/Vite